I welcome comments and constructive criticism, and will answer questions.

 I have two methods to fill in panel lines:

-Also, the Me262 had a panel line seam down the spine of the rear fuselage section, behind the cockpit, both top and bottom.
+An added detail that should be retained or added is the panel line seam down the spine of the rear fuselage section, behind the cockpit, both top and bottom.
 This is very hard to confirm since there are few photos of the aircraft from this angle, but it has been shown in a few rare photos and by comments from persons who have examined aircraft.
 Some instructions from Trimaster/DML and other kits show it, too.
 Depending on how your glue seam comes out, you can lightly sand and/or scribe.
 Be careful of the fuel filler access covers just fore and aft of the cockpit: they are VERY difficult to replicate once sanded away.
 The Verlinden update set has photoetched covers.
 These parts are too thick to apply to the surface, and must be sanded down.
 They are also useful if you want to drill out the openings and display the covers in an open position.
 There is ample reference material for this.

 B. Colors and Painting: Following is a color chart to clarify any confusion in the designations given in the different kit instructions.
 I don't know why these manufacturers can't give straight-forward RLM #'s.
 The only one that does so consistently is the original Trimaster, so they aren't on this chart because their instructions and color designations are clear as a bell(except for the RLM 82 -83 confusion indicated below - simply use the color name in that case).
 So depending on which kit you have, follow the simple chart below to determine the correct colors.